wasiq0/wasiqbakhsh.github.io/README.md

 Collaborated with cross-functional teams to interpret data Findings and develop actionable recommendations for campaign optimization and budget allocation.

-### Abaseen Laboratory | Associate Data Analyst Peshwar, PAKISTAN | Sep 23 - March 24

-Identied patterns for diseases through data analysis, resulting in a 20% increase in diagnostic accuracy.
-Implemented improved data visualization techniques, leading to a 15% reduction in time required for analysis.

-Collaborated with the team to develop and monitor KPIs, resulting in a 25% increase in overall operational eficiency.

-### Fiver | Business Analyst Peshawar, PAKISTAN | Jan 23 - Present

-Completed over 50 projects with a 5-star rating on Fiverr, achieving Level 2 seller status for consistently delivering high-quality work.

-Specialized in creating Tableau dashboards and providing data analysis services across diverse industries including nance, healthcare, marketing, and human resources.

-Successfully collaborated with clients to understand their unique business needs and deliver customized solutions tailored to their specic requirements.

-Received positive feedback from clients for delivering actionable insights and helping them make data-driven decisions to improve operational eciency and drive business growth.

-### Forage | Data Analyst Intern Apr 23 - Apr 23

-Successfully completed an internship at Foarge, where I worked on a data case study project.

-Utilized analytical skills to analyze data and identify insights relevant to the case study objectives.

-Collaborated with team members to develop data-driven solutions and recommendations based on the analysis.

 ## Projects / Open-Source